jadavbindupriya/Walmart-Sales-Analysis/README.md

 Build prediction to forecast demand.

 # 2.Python Libraries used
-sklearn.
-Pandas.
-numpy.
-seaborn
-matplotlib.
-datetime.
+1.sklearn
+2.Pandas
+3.numpy
+4.seaborn
+5.matplotlib
+6.datetime
 # 3.Dataset
-There are sales data available for 45 stores of Walmart in Kaggle.
+There are sales [data](https://www.kaggle.com/datasets/aditya6196/retail-analysis-with-walmart-data)available for 45 stores of Walmart in Kaggle
+.
 This is the data that covers sales from 2010-02-05 to 2012-11-01.
 # 4.Implementation
 In this project, we used RandomForestRegressor and LinearRegression to predict of sales.
 The data have been split into training and testing with a ratio of 80:20